vcampmany/M3_ImageClassi/README.md

  - session2.py: main code
  - utils.py: generic functions
  - codebooks.py: functions related to codebooks.
 When called as main script, it pre-computes some codebooks.
+ - cross_val.py: uses cross validation instead of test set.

+ The cross validation uses 5 folds which has been created previously and stored in "week2/folds".

+ All the codebooks computed are stored in "week2/codebooks"